-Starting in the late 1970s when he was still a little kid, Lefebre began a fishing log.
+Starting in the late 1970s, when he was still a little kid, Lefebre began a fishing log.
 “I kept it for 15 years,” he said.
 “I kept it religiously.
 I didn’t miss a day.”
-That was until the early 1990s, when his focus turned to tournament fishing.
+That was until the early 1990s when his focus turned to tournament fishing.
 But by then, he had assembled a massive amount of information, forming the foundation of his deep understanding of bass and the techniques used to catch them.
-Those lessons continue to drive his on-the water decisions, whether during past FLW Tour and Bassmaster Elite Series stints or future Major League Fishing endeavors.
+Those lessons continue to drive his on-the-water decisions during past FLW Tour and Bassmaster Elite Series stints or future Major League Fishing endeavors.
 “I honestly believe [my current fishing success] goes back to that,” he said.

 Getting the most from your fishing log

 Some anglers struggle to slow down in today’s fast-paced world, making it difficult to invest the time in creating and reviewing a fishing log.
-Lefebre said they crave instant gratification, so they readily accept other anglers’ data, such as waypoints, as a shortcut.
+Lefebre said they crave instant gratification, so they readily accept other anglers’ data, such as waypoints, as shortcuts.
 So, all is well if the hot tip they receive about a spot loaded with bass pans out.
 But what if it doesn’t?
-Without an understanding of why the bass were there, and where they likely went, they’re done, unless hunting and pecking around happens to uncover a bite or two.
-But that takes time and patience, both of which were in short supply at the start.
+Without an understanding of why the bass were there and where they likely went, they’re done unless hunting and pecking around happens to uncover a bite or two.
+But that takes time and patience, both of which were in short supply initially.

 A fishing log can never include too many details.
 “I kept everything I could,” Lefebre said.
 “I was a stat junky from the beginning.”
-He’d write down whatever he could measure or observe, including productive lures, weather and water conditions.
-Having the right information in your fishing log is essential for success.
+He’d write down whatever he could measure or observe, including productive lures, weather, and water conditions.
+Having the correct information in your fishing log is essential for success.
 Each should include at least these for every trip:

-- Weather and water conditions: Cold-blooded bass are completely controlled by their environment.
-Water temperature, level and clarity are the biggest influences on their activity and location.
-Not far behind are air temperature, barometric pressure, wind and sky conditions.
+- Weather and water conditions: Cold-blooded bass are entirely controlled by their environment.
+Water temperature, level, and clarity are the biggest influences on their activity and location.
+Air temperature, barometric pressure, wind, and sky conditions are not far behind.

-- Lures and techniques: Record the weight, color and size of productive lures.
-Don’t forget to include your retrieves, such as the cadence with jerkbaits, especially if you uncovered a trick one.
+- Lures and techniques: Record the weight, color, and size of productive lures.
+Don’t forget to include your retrieves, such as the cadence with jerkbaits, especially if you uncovered a trick.
 Use that information to assemble lure selections targeted to specific conditions.
-That way you’ll spend more time casting and less wondering what to tie on next.
+That way, you’ll spend more time casting and less wondering what to tie on next.

 - Time and date: When you catch a bass is almost as important as where it happens.
-Bass use certain structure and cover at specific times, whether daily or seasonal.
+Bass use particular structure and cover at specific times, whether daily or seasonal.

 - Notes and maps: Include helpful details such as which portions of the lake are busiest with summertime pleasure boaters or where logs and other dangerous floating debris collect after spring rains.
 Quickly sketched maps don’t have to be elaborate, just detailed enough to provide a reference while reviewing associated notes.
 It’s good to include GPS waypoints, whether you download their coordinates from your unit or transcribe them manually.
 That ensures you have them long after the unit is gone.

 When Lefebre started his log, fishing technology was primitive.
-Most anglers were lucky to have a flasher, which uses blips on a dial to reveal depth, bottom hardness and fish.
+Most anglers were lucky to have a flasher, which uses blips on a dial to reveal depth, bottom hardness, and fish.
 “We didn’t have GPS either,” he said.
 So, he would draw a grid over lake maps, lettering A through Z down the side and 1 to 100 across the top.
-Like in the boardgame “Battleship,” he would pinpoint each bass caught or special spot uncovered with a letter-number coordinate.
+Like in the board game “Battleship,” he would pinpoint each bass caught or particular spot uncovered with a letter-number coordinate.
 He also would triangulate those locations with shoreline objects such as trees or buildings, helping him find them again.

-Lefebre has helped technology company Anglr develop a computer and mobile app that logs key information from fishing trips.
-It captures your GPS route, catches, weather and water conditions, and more, while incorporating maps and aerial photos sourced online.
-When you return home, the app allows you to review the collected data, so you can look for patterns and other information that will help with future trips.
+Lefebre has helped a technology company develop a computer and mobile app that logs critical information from fishing trips.
+It captures your GPS route, catches, weather and water conditions, and more while incorporating online maps and aerial photos.
+When you return home, the app allows you to review the collected data and look for patterns and other information that will help with future trips.
 You can even share the information with your fishing buddies.

 Too much of a good thing

 Bass fishing success is a moving target.
-While seasonal movements and environmental changes are a constant, the playing field changes, sometimes at a moment’s notice.
-Rivers can cut new courses, shallow spots become silted in and aquatic vegetation beds grow, shrink and sometimes disappear.
-So, while it’s important to use a fishing log to develop reliable big-picture information, some wiggle room needs to be incorporated into your approach.
-How much is up to you, but FLW Tour pro David Williams likes as much as he can get.
+At the same time, seasonal movements and environmental changes are a constant, and the playing field changes, sometimes at a moment’s notice.
+Rivers can cut new courses, shallow spots become silted, and aquatic vegetation beds grow, shrink, and sometimes disappear.
+So, while it’s essential to use a fishing log to develop reliable big-picture information, some wiggle room needs to be incorporated into your approach.
+How much is up to you, but FLW Tour pro David Williams likes as much as he can.